 And then The Gates were gone forever.

-This is what Christo and Jeanne-Claude give the world – totally useless site-specific works of art on a grand scale, that mean…
+This is what Christo and Jeanne-Claude give New York City and the world – totally useless site-specific works of art on a grand scale.

-That it is good “that exist because we like to have them.”
+That it is good “they exist because we like to have them.”

 “The important part of this project is the temporary part, the nomadic quality.
 The work needs to be gone, because I do not own the work, no one does.
 This is why it is free.” – Christo

+Christo’s newest project is Walking on Water.
 Take a walk on the wild side.
-Walk on Water
+Walk on Water.

 Christo’s newest project: Walking on Water: